p12se/merger-json-schemas/README.md

 # merger-json-schemas
-Merge json-schema file with $ref to one file
+Merge json-schema with $ref to one json-schema